Love ‘em or hate ‘em, email blasts are still a thing.

 Below, we’re going to provide you with several tips on how you can do this.

-1. How to send an email blast
+1. How to create an email blast

 First off – how do you send an email blast so that it generates high engagement and a positive ROI?